konsoletyper/teavm-site/src/docs/intro/getting-started.md

     implementation teavm.libs.jsoApis
 }

+teavm {
+    all {
+        mainClass = "example.MainClass"
+    }
-teavm.js {
+    js {
         addedToWebApp = true
-    mainClass = "example.MainClass"

         // this is also optional, default value is <project name>.js targetFileName = "example.js"
     }
+    wasmGC {
+        addedToWebApp = true

+        // this is also optional, default value is <project name>.wasm targetFileName = "example.wasm"
+    }
+}
 ```

+If you don't need either JS or WebAssembly GC, you can remove corresponding `addedToWebApp` setting,
+or ever entire configuration section related to particular backend.

 where `MainClass` could do something simple like writing "Hello, world" string in the console.
 A bit more complex example of `MainClass` could be following: